Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Related Work

 We contribute to the literature on human-AI social relationships by focusing on the rapidly developing, oft-misunderstood segment of individuals who use AI systems for companionship and/or relationships of a romantic nature~\cite{chaturvedi2023social, li2024finding}.
 Theories of why humans form bonds with chatbots have long been studied, from ELIZA~\cite{weizenbaum1966eliza} to more modern platforms designed for role-playing, such as Replika and Character.AI.
 Prior work has focused on how a combination of chatbot personification and individual socio-cultural factors, as well as mental health and social circumstances, can lead to the formation of strong attachments with chatbots~\cite{hu2025makes, zhang2025rise, xie2022attachment, skjuve2021my, yuan2025mental, skjuve2022longitudinal,depounti2023ideal,leo2023loving}.
 Potential benefits of AI companions include exploring identities outside of socially normative relationships, receiving emotional support, and fulfilling personal growth~\cite{qin2025ai, pan2024dancing, pan2024dancing, djufril2025love, huang2025he}.
 Individuals also report parallels to human relationships, such as mutual respect and documenting key milestones~\cite{wang2025my}.
 Many also customize their AI with a persona suited to their preferences~\cite{huang2025he} with prior speculative design work highlighting how people view customizability, availability, and emotional safety as the primary draws of companionship~\cite{jerrentrup2025customization}.

-Currently, AI companionship is predominantly viewed with a negative lens \cite{adewale2025virtual} and vulnerable to changes in technical ecosystems~\cite{FTC2025AIChatbotsInquiry}, so individuals seek support from like-minded online communities~\cite{huang2025he}.
-Research on platforms like Replika~\cite{hanson2024replika, de2024lessons, laestadius2024too, djufril2025love} and Soulmate AI~\cite{banks2024deletion} shows that updates to the underlying model's behaviour and access can cause significant emotional harm, revealing the fragility of these relationships.
-Users also struggle to maintain a sense of authenticity when interacting with systems constrained by limited expressivity and memory~\cite{zhang2025real}.
-Users may strategically reword their requests or overlook unwanted responses to preserve their mental model of the companion~\cite{torres2023before}.
+Currently, AI companionship is predominantly viewed with a negative lens within research~\cite{adewale2025virtual} and vulnerable to changes in technical ecosystems~\cite{FTC2025AIChatbotsInquiry}, leading individuals to seek support from like-minded online communities~\cite{huang2025he}.
+Research on platforms like Replika~\cite{hanson2024replika, de2024lessons, laestadius2024too, djufril2025love} and Soulmate AI~\cite{banks2024deletion} shows that updates to underlying model access and behaviour can cause significant emotional harm, revealing the fragility of these relationships.
+Individuals also struggle to maintain a sense of authenticity when interacting with systems constrained by limited expressivity and memory~\cite{zhang2025real}, and may strategically reword their requests or overlook unwanted responses to preserve their mental model of the companion~\cite{torres2023before}.
 Advances in AI systems capable of processing emotional content have accelerated the emergence of AI companionship through general‑purpose chatbots such as ChatGPT~\cite{pataranutaporn2025my, qin2025ai, chen2025will}.
-However, these systems are not designed to support companionship, creating an urgent need to understand how individuals negotiate their relationship needs and conceptualize their companions to map how broader product objectives relate to this subset of individuals.
+However, these systems are not expressly designed to support companionship, creating an urgent need to understand how individuals negotiate their relationship needs and conceptualize their companions to map how broader product objectives relate to this subset of individuals.